 3. Family Sponsorship path

-Saudis who have family members that are already Canadian citizens or permanent residents may be sponsored by relatives to immigrate to Canada.
-If you have a friend or close relative in Canada, you might be able to obtain Canadian permanent residence under the federal Family Class program.
-As well you will get points from the Provincial Nominee Program available in the province where they are resident.
+If you have family members or friends that are already Canadian citizens or permanent residents they may sponsor you to immigrate to Canada under several family class immigration programs. such as the federal Family Class program and the family streams of the Provincial Nominee Program available in the province where they are resident.

 You may receive additional points if your spouse or partner did at least 1 year of full-time work in Canada on a valid work permit or while authorized to work in Canada.

-The federal and Quebec governments operate a number of business investor and entrepreneur immigration programs that offer excellent opportunities to Saudis for obtaining Canadian permanent resident status.
-In addition many provinces offer business or investment streams under their Provincial Nominee Programs that are available to Saudis.
+The federal and Quebec governments operate a number of business investor and entrepreneur immigration programs that offer excellent opportunities for obtaining Canadian permanent resident status.
+In addition many provinces offer business or investment streams under their Provincial Nominee Programs that are available.
 Some of the popular ones include Canada Start-up Visa Program and Quebec Immigrant Investor Program.

-In the following sections we have simplified for you the steps that you need to take to immigrate from Saudi to Canada using a 10-step guide.
+In the following sections we have simplified for you the steps that you need to take to immigrate to Canada, using a 10-step guide.
 Follow the basic steps below to get started.

 Step 1 – Where to Live in Canada

 It is important to decide about the best places to live in Canada based on your personal needs.
 For instance, you need to determine if you want to move to a family friendly province known for the best education systems and daycare programs in the country or if you want to move to a Canadian province with best economic factors like jobs.